Mihai Gafița: Legacy

+Mihai's brother Viniciu continued to write into the 1990s, and died, aged 80, in 2006.
 Beginning in the 1980s, Gabriel Gafița had embarked on projects of international cooperation, and was visiting the Hungarian People's Republic on a regular basis.
 Under contract with Editura Kriterion, he curated a Hungarian-language volume of Cezar Petrescu's novellas—translated by László Kardos-Körtvélyfái, and arranged the same as in his father's first edition.
 Specialized in minority issues, Gabriel later moved into the diplomatic service; his contributions were tinged by controversy upon the discovery that, as "Rosetty", he had been a Securitate informant after 1977—in June 2009, a definitive court ruling defined him as engaged in political persecution under the previous regime.
 Recalled from his position as Romanian Ambassador to Portugal, he continued to deny that he was "Rosetty", and claimed instead that the Securitate had also targeted him.
 The literary career was also embraced by Mihnea, who became an editor and translator.
 In 1992, his version of George Orwell's Animal Farm appeared at Editura Univers.